 Permissible belief, the sixth level, is speculative for the mind to believe and permissible for the will to practice because it does not contradict higher levels of Catholic teaching.
 It is permissible belief that not only individuals but also parishes, dioceses, religious institutes, cities, states, and even nations have their own guardian angels.

-We can understand how a doctrine can be certain but fallible, which means reversible, by imagining a mother telling her small child that he may cross the street only while holding her hand.
+We can understand how a doctrine can be certain but reversible by imagining a mother telling her small child that he may cross the street only while holding her hand.
 It is certain that this is necessary to the small child’s safety.
 However, twenty years later, the same mother does not ask her son to hold her hand while they cross the street, because he is now able to cross safely on his own.
-Certain doctrine is always appropriate for the day on which it is taught.
+Certain doctrine is always authoritative for the day on which it is taught.